 Parents as guilty as kids on too much screen time.
-According to a new research-OnePoll survey – that was carried out by The Genius of Play, a nonprofit initiative dedicated to raising awareness of play’s vital role in child development, parents spend nearly the same amount of time with devices as they do with their kids.
+According to a new research-OnePoll survey – that was carried out by The Genius of Play, a nonprofit initiative dedicated to raising awareness of play’s vital role in child development, parents spend nearly the same amount of time on devices as they do with their kids.

 The results of the OnePoll survey of 2,000 parents of school-aged children ages 5-18 suggest that families should be finding more screen-free ways to spend time together.
 Half of the survey’s respondents have been asked by their child to put their phone away, and 79 percent believe that their relationship with their children would benefit if everyone spent less time on devices.